carlosnani/ReactToDoList/README.md

 - [x] Como usar o hook useState.
 - [x] Usar e entender as props.
 - [x] Aprendi reorganizar o meu App e componentização.
-- [ ] Aprendi a dirigir disco voador. 👽
+- [ ] Aprendi a dirigir um disco voador. 👽

 ### What I learned doing this project:
 - [x] How to use the hook useState.